-The VictronConnect app provides battery monitor data logging, but only while the VictronConnect app is connected and communicating with the battery monitor.
-It will simultaneously log two of the following parameters:
+The VictronConnect app provides battery monitor data logging.
+Providing that the firmware battery monitor is up to date, the battery monitor will store up to 45 days of past data and two of the following parameters can be viewed alongside:

 - Voltage (V).

 - Current (A).

 - Power (W).

 - Consumed Amp Hours (Ah).

 - State of charge (%).

+- Temperature (°C).